QianfengClarkShen/easy_fifo/README.md

 # zero_latency_axis_fifo
-a zero latency axi4-stream fifo
+Just as the title showed, a zero latency axi4-stream fifo.